Curriculum & Requirements

 2. After completing two years of practicum training in the UBC Psychology Clinic (PSYC 534), students are required to do additional practica in community settings to broaden their clinical competencies.
 Before applying to residency, our program requires students to complete at least 300 hours of supervised practicum training in direct, face-to-face client contact, across all practicum experiences.
 Our program guideline is that students should obtain around 1,000 total practicum training hours (including direct contact, supervision, and indirect hours), consistent with the 2023 CPA Accreditation Standards.

-All students in the clinical psychology program are required to demonstrate substantial understanding of the historical and scientific foundations of psychology.
+All students in the clinical psychology program are required to demonstrate substantial understanding of the historical and scientific foundations of general psychology.
 This material is presented in most courses, particularly those didactic courses that satisfy breadth requirements for clinical students.

 The Clinical program employs an apprenticeship approach to research training.
 Each student is selected for their compatibility of research interests with a faculty member.
 The major theoretical perspectives represented in faculty interests are behavioural, cognitive, social learning, interpersonal and neurocognitive.
 The student will work closely with their research supervisor throughout their graduate program on various research projects.

 The system is designed to expose students to clinical research early in their graduate training and to equip them with the necessary research skills for conducting the Master’s thesis and developing a program of research.
-The M.A. thesis should be completed by the spring of the second year.
+The M.A. thesis should be completed by the summer of the second year.
 All research conducted at UBC must be approved by the UBC Behavioural Research Ethics Board.

-In addition to the apprenticeship training, a firm academic background in clinical research design and methodology will be made available in first year coursework including Clinical Research Design and Advanced Statistics.
+In addition to the apprenticeship training, a firm academic background in clinical research design and methodology is provided in first year coursework including Clinical Research Design and Advanced Statistics.
 Students orally present the results of their first research efforts (typically the MA thesis) at a departmental mini-conference (known as PsychFest), which usually occurs during the first week of May.
 It is quite possible that students’ research interests may change through the course of their graduate training.
 If students would like to switch research advisors or become involved in additional research with other faculty members, they should discuss this with all parties concerned.

 Students are also encouraged to explore the possibility of collaboration with faculty in other areas of the Department who may have interests that overlap with the students’ areas of interest.
 To provide a sense of research in the clinical program, below are some examples of titles of recent graduates’ dissertation titles: